 On the resulting page, select Properties, accompanied by double-click on Internet Protocol Version 4.
 This selection will always have an IP address picked.
 If that is not the case, choose the Manual alternative instead and press OK.
 Follow these measures with version 6 of the Internet Protocol to see whether the problem goes down.

-It would be best if you also attempted to unsubscribe the existing IP address of your device and obtain a new one.
+It would be best if you also attempted to unsubscribe from the existing IP address of your device and obtain a new one.
 Restarting accomplishes that, too, but it’s still worth a try at this point.
 To do so, right-click the Start button, and then choose Command Prompt or Windows PowerShell.

 Use the following order to give up your new Address, preceded by Escape: